zabrodin17081990/dmitri-zabrodin-manifesto/en/author_positions/religions.md

-# Author's Position on Religions (Updated English Translation)
+# Author's Position on Religions

 ## Religions as Consciousness's Defense Mechanism